Automattic/jetpack/projects/plugins/always-use-jetpack-open-graph/readme.txt

 == Changelog ==
 ### 1.0.2 - 2022-07-06
 #### Added
-- Added to the repo
+- Add plugin temporarily to the Jetpack monorepo for automated SVN/WPorg testing.

 #### Changed
 - Renaming master to trunk.